atet/nas/README.md

 ## 1. Game Plan

+**This tutorial will setup your Raspberry Pi Zero W as a file server that will be accessible on your home network**

 [![.img/step01a.png](.img/step01a.png)](#nolink)

 * Regardless of your personal data maintenance regime (backup, sharing, etc.), this tutorial is meant to reinforce IT and system administration (SysAdmin) tasks